 Mr. John McDonald, Project Officer, First Coast Guard District, (617) 223-8364.End Further Info End Preamble Start Supplemental Information

-The time period selected for these repairs, November through April, is the best time to perform the repairs because the bridge seldom opens for vessel traffic during that time period.
 There were 7 bridge openings in November 2004, and no openings December through March.
-The few bridge openings that were requested in November were for recreational vessels that may have passed under the draw at low tide without requiring a bridge opening.
+The few bridge openings that were requested in November were for recreational vessels that most likely could have passed under the draw at low tide without requiring a bridge opening.

-As a result of the above information the Coast Guard believes the best time period to perform this vital work and minimize the impacts on the marine users is November through April.
+As a result of the above information the Coast Guard believes that the best time period to perform this vital work and minimize the impacts on marine users is November through April.